bsipocz/URSSI_2025Aug_first_PR/prs_and_reviewing.md

 firm either way, or you expect the PR to go through multiple review cycles you can always just leave your review as a comment, which is a more neutral ground between requesting for changes and accepting the pull request.

+More resources and exercises:

+The [Code-Review](https://code-review.org/) project has nicely set up review specific exercises, both for Python and Fortran.
+I would recommend to check it out.

 ## Problem 3: Making additional changes

 If someone comments on your pull request and you decide to follow their recommendations, you can add